 “Anaconda” is a collection of the CPython interpreter and a number of very popular Python libraries for doing data science-related work.
 It also provides a package manager for downloading/updating Python packages, and an environment manager for maintaining independent installations of Python side-by-side.

-- Navigate to this page, and click the “Download” button for Python 3 (depending on when you read this, it may say Python 3.6 or Python 3.7, etc.)
+- Navigate to this page, and click the “Download” button for Python 3.

 - After the download is complete, begin the installation process.
 There

 Add Anaconda to the system PATH environment variable; we advise you to enable this installation option (advanced users: see below for caveats).

 tutorial to familiarize yourself with

 You will need to know how to open a terminal (cmd.exe for Windows users) on your computer, and how to navigate between directories in the terminal.
 If you do not know how to do this, read a ‘how-to’ for whatever operating system you are using.